sutrallm/rg-rag-v2/Results.md

 **Answer:**
 Yes, Buddhists require knowledge and scholarship to effectively practice Buddhism.
 The practice of Buddhism is deeply intertwined with understanding the complex philosophical concepts such as dependent origination, impermanence, and not-self.
 These concepts are essential for achieving liberation.
 The Four Noble Truths, which form the foundation of Buddhist teachings, require a combination of knowledge and wisdom to be comprehended and applied in daily life.
 The Noble Eightfold Path, a core aspect of Buddhist practice, includes elements like right view, which involve understanding suffering, its origin, and the path to its cessation.
 This understanding necessitates cognitive effort and knowledge.
 While the Dhamma can be applied in the present moment, a grasp of its principles and teachings is crucial for meaningful application.
-The five faculties&mdash;faith, energy, mindfulness, concentration, and wisdom&mdash;are essential for spiritual growth.
+The five faculties-faith, energy, mindfulness, concentration, and wisdom-are essential for spiritual growth.
 Wisdom, in particular, is listed as one of the seven factors of enlightenment, developed through practices like meditation and virtue.
 Without knowledge and understanding, one cannot fully engage with the teachings and achieve liberation.
 Though the emphasis is on inner wisdom and practices like meditation, the role of knowledge and scholarship in studying and internalizing the Dhamma is acknowledged.
 Without this, followers cannot fully grasp the teachings and apply them effectively in their spiritual journey.
 Thus, while the path involves immediate application, the foundation of such application is built on a deep understanding and study of Buddhist principles.
 </answer>
 <reference>